ahsanmaruf/markdown-language-lesson-builder/README.md

 ## 📘 Obsidian Lesson Builder

 A simple script to generate Obsidian-style .md files for language learning notes.
-It creates a folder structure based on a CSV file containing just lesson information.
-Folders such as `German/A1.1/grammar/01 - Personal pronouns.md`
+It creates a folder structure based on a CSV file containing just lesson information and few templates!

 ## ✅ What It Does